ripsawridge/site/site/contents/content/2021-12-21-tamara-reading.md

 Uff.
 Blows me the hell away...

-**The Divine Directory, Intervention and Purpose**.
+**The Divine Director, Intervention and Purpose**.
 The card says "Know that you are being guided."
 To this I can only bow and say thanks.
 Because what did I do on my own?